top of page

 Let’s answer some frequently asked questions regarding mindfulness and meditation.

 In one word, mindfulness is awareness.
-For a more experiental answer, I suggest this: Remember the last time you sat by a fire, feeling calm and peaceful as you watched the flames dance?
+Remember the last time you sat by a fire, feeling calm and peaceful as you watched the flames dance?
 That experience is mindfulness—a state of pure, present-moment awareness.
 This awareness can be cultivated through practices like mindfulness meditation, allowing us to experience our inherent peace and well-being.

 Screen Shot 2025-01-02 at 1.42.43 PM.png